Mo Abualnadi

-Mohammad Abualnadi (محمد ابو النادي; born 8 February 2001) is a professional footballer who plays as a centre-back for Malaysia Super League side Selangor.
+Mohammad "Mo" Majed Abualnadi (محمد ابو النادي; born 8 February 2001) is a professional footballer who plays as a centre-back for Liga I club Corvinul Hunedoara.
 Born in the United States, he plays for the Jordan national team.

 Early life

-Abualnadi was born in Overland Park, Kansas, United States, where he attended Blue Valley High School.
+Abu Al-Nadi was born in Overland Park, Kansas, United States, where he attended Blue Valley High School.
 He played futsal in his youth.
-He played for a year round club, European Soccer Institute (ESI), for two years before joining Sporting Kansas City's academy for two years while at high school.
+He played for a year-round club, European Soccer Institute (ESI), for two years before joining Sporting Kansas City's academy for two years while at high school.
 He helped lead Sporting KC's U19 squad to the fourth seed in the playoffs and made the quarterfinals of the USSDA tournament.

 University career

-Abualnadi played two years of college soccer for the Notre Dame Fighting Irish, as well as one year at Pittsburgh Panthers.
+Abu Al-Nadi played two years of college soccer for the Notre Dame Fighting Irish, as well as one year at Pittsburgh Panthers.

-During his freshman year in 2019, Abualnadi played in all 19 matches, earning 15 starts as a defender during his rookie season.
+During his freshman year in 2019, Abu Al-Nadi played in all 19 matches, earning 15 starts as a defender during his rookie season.
 He earned his first start in his Notre Dame debut in the season-opening win at Saint Louis.
 He finished the season with a goal and an assist.
 He scored the first goal of his career at the 1:12 mark of the season opener, which was tied for the second fastest goal to open a match since the 1995 season.
-He provided an assist for the game-winning goal in the 1-0 victory over Duke.
+He provided an assist for the game-winning goal in the 1–0 victory over Duke.

 As a sophomore in 2020, he played in 16 matches, earning 15 starts as a defender during his sophomore campaign.
-He also earned starts in five of Notre Dame’s clean sheet wins.
+He also earned starts in five of Notre Dame's clean sheet wins.

-On 9 August 2021, Abualnadi transferred to the Pittsburgh Panthers as a junior.
+On 9 August 2021, Abu Al-Nadi transferred to the Pittsburgh Panthers as a junior.
 He appeared in 15 games, starting in 14 of them.
 He was also named to the All-ACC Academic Team for the first time in his career, posting a 3.48 fall GPA.

-The following year, Abualnadi registered a goal and an assist in a draw against Akron.
+The following year, Abu Al-Nadi registered a goal and an assist in a draw against Akron.
 He started in seven of nine games that year.

 Club career

 Swope Park Rangers/Sporting Kansas City II

-On 8 March 2019, Abualnadi signed with Swope Park Rangers as an amateur player.
-He made his club debut against Pittsburgh Riverhounds in a 2-2 draw.
+On 8 March 2019, Abu Al-Nadi signed with Swope Park Rangers as an amateur player.
+He made his club debut against Pittsburgh Riverhounds in a 2–2 draw.

-On 30 January 2023, Abualnadi signed with Sporting Kansas City II to an MLS Next Pro professional contract.
-On 13 July 2023, Sporting Kansas City II mutually agrees to part ways with defender Mo Abualnadi.
+On 30 January 2023, Abu Al-Nadi signed with Sporting Kansas City II to an MLS Next Pro professional contract.
+On 13 July 2023, Sporting Kansas City II mutually agrees to part ways with defender Abu Al-Nadi.